dutchdronesquad/rh-stream-overlays/docs/faq/obs-setup.md

     | FPS | 30-60 |
     | Custom CSS | Keep the OBS default transparent background CSS |

-    Enable these options:

-    - Shutdown source when not visible
-    - Refresh browser when scene becomes active

 ??? question "The overlay doesn't load in OBS"

     Check these issues: